 Elaine Kempson is currently an independent consultant based in the UK.
 She is a Professor Emeritus at the University of Bristol where she was formerly Director of Personal Finance Research Centre.
 She has almost 30 years of experience in research in consumer behaviour and has worked on a number of studies for regulatory and international bodies, including World Bank, OECD and the UK Financial Services Authority.
 She is also a non-executive director of the UK Financial Ombudsman Service.

 Dr Anthony Walsh

-Until his retirement in 2011, Professor Anthony Walsh was Chief Executive of the Institute of Bankers in Ireland.
-Previously he spent 20 years at Dublin City University (DCU), where he was Professor of Accounting and Dean of the Business School.
-He is chairman of the board of Invent DCU, the University’s innovation, commercialisation and enterprise development company.
+Dr Anthony Walsh was Chief Executive of the Institute of Bankers in Ireland.
+Previously he spent nearly 20 years at Dublin City University (DCU), where he was Professor of Accounting and Dean of the Business School.
+He is a member of the Qualified Financial Advisor Board and a Director of the Irish Universities’ Quality Board.

 Summary of the meetings to date

 A verbal update was given to members of topical issues currently under review by the Consumer Directorate.
 Members then discussed how the Consumer Directorate promotes a challenging and outcome focused approach to its work, the work of those we regulate, and the Irish market place.

 A discussion took place on Virtual Currencies and whether they should be regulated, including an update on developments in relation to this in the European context.
 Members also discussed the issue of Crowdfunding and peer-to-peer lending both in an Irish and International environment.
 The Bank proposes to issue a warning notice to consumers and industry in June 2014 on this topic.

 The team involved in the development of a central credit register discussed the progress towards implementaton of the register which will have data available from several key financial sectors.
 The register is intended to promote responsible lending and help drive better lending decisions.#